 - 1. Examination results will be returned to students no later than one week from the date of the exam. - 2.
 Individual student test reports will be stapled to each student's test booklet. - 3.
 Group test review will be conducted at faculty discretion at a time designated by faculty and not until all students registered in the course have completed the test. - 4.
 Students will be directed to have nothing on their desks except the test booklet and course textbook.
 Scantrons will be returned to student at faculty discretion. - 5.
 All student possessions must be placed at the front and/or back of the classroom. - 6.
-No writing utensils or electronic equipment will be allowed (cell phones, IPods, etc). - 7.
+No writing utensils or electronic equipment allowed (cell phones, smart watches, MP3 players, fitness bands, etc.). - 7.
 Faculty will count and confirm that all test booklets and Scantrons have been returned after the test review and before students leave the classroom. - 8.
-Individual test review can be conducted during faculty office hours. - 9.
-A student who questions an answer on an exam must present written rationale/documentation based on required learning resources within one week of the test review date.
+Individual test review can be conducted during faculty office hours up to one week after group test review of the designated exam.
+Arranging an appointment for exam review will not be permitted after that time period. - 9.
+A student, who questions an answer on an exam, must present written rationale/documentation based on required learning resources within one week of the test review date.
 Rationale as presented will be reviewed by the lead faculty and a decision returned to the student involved within one week of receipt of documentation.